federicotempo/inventory-application/README.md

 # inventory-application
- A CRUD-based inventory management app for an imaginary store, built with Express.js and PostgreSQL.
+A CRUD-based inventory management app for a store, built with Express.js and PostgreSQL.

 # Live preview